-- What work or task the dog is trained to perform.
+- What work or task is the dog trained to perform?

 Do not ask the person what their disability is or for medical documentation.
 The dog does not require any training documentation and do not ask that the dog or miniature horse demonstrate the task or work.

 At the University of Florida we take the person at their word that the dog is a service animal and trained to do a task.